Hockwold Hall

 Norfolk has a relatively dry climate by English standards, particularly in the east and along the coast, where the North Sea moderates both summer heat and winter cold, which is an asset for couples planning outdoor ceremonies or garden receptions.

 May through September is the peak wedding season, with summer Saturdays filling fastest across all venue types.
 May has historically been one of the more dependable months for outdoor plans: nationally, 87% of planned outdoor ceremonies went ahead in May last year, making it the strongest month of the season.
-August on the North Norfolk coast carries a premium in both price and demand.ortant to the day, having a solid indoor contingency is sensible planning rather than pessimism, whatever the month.
+August on the North Norfolk coast carries a premium in both price and demand.
+Norfolk's outdoor wedding venues range from coastal lawns and walled gardens to Broads-side settings, so it's worth confirming a venue's wet-weather plan regardless of when you marry.

 Autumn and winter weddings have plenty of appeal too, particularly for barn and country house venues where the interiors come into their own.
 Couples marrying between October and February benefit from less competition for dates, more pricing flexibility and a distinctly different atmosphere.
 If outdoor elements matter to your day, a solid indoor contingency is sensible planning rather than pessimism, whatever the month.